 Capital gains tax treatment applicable to non-resident individuals

-- Capital gains realised by non-resident shareholders from the disposals of listed shares on the EGX should not be subject to CGT.
+- Capital gains realised by non-resident shareholders from the disposals of listed shares on the EGX should not be subject to CGT (including T-bonds).

-- Capital gains realised from the sale of unlisted shares/securities should be subject to personal income tax ("PIT") with progressive rates going up to the rate of 25%.
+- Capital gains realised from the sale of unlisted shares/securities should be subject to personal income tax (PIT) with progressive rates going up to the rate of 25% with the exception of the gains realised from the T-bills that are not taxable.

 - Capital gains realised from shares invested abroad should not be taxed in Egypt.

 Dividend income treatment applicable to resident individuals

-A 10% withholding tax (WHT) will be imposed on dividends paid by Egyptian companies (unlisted on the EGX) to resident shareholders.
-And a 5% WHT will be imposed on dividends paid by Egyptian companies (listed on the EGX) to resident shareholders.
+A 10% WHT will be imposed on dividends paid by Egyptian companies unlisted on the EGX to resident shareholders.
+A 5% WHT will be imposed on dividends paid by Egyptian companies listed on the EGX to resident shareholders.

 Dividend income treatment applicable to non-resident individuals

-A 10% withholding tax (WHT) will be imposed on dividends paid by Egyptian companies (unlisted on the EGX) to non-resident shareholders.
-And a 5% WHT will be imposed on dividends paid by Egyptian companies (listed on the EGX) to non-resident shareholders.
+A 10% WHT will be imposed on dividends paid by Egyptian companies unlisted on the EGX to non-resident shareholders.
+A 5% WHT will be imposed on dividends paid by Egyptian companies listed on the EGX to non-resident shareholders.

 For more details, please refer to the Significant developments section of the Corporate tax summary.